FuxiVirtualHuman/Guzheng-Playing/README.md

  - **guzheng-xxxx_panoramic.mp4:** recorded MotionCapture video file.
  - **guzheng-xxxx_skeleton.txt:**  recorded animation data.

-The audio and corresponding video are not time aligned, so you need to align them is you use the dataset.
+The audio and corresponding video are not time aligned, so you need to align them if you use the dataset.
 #### Visualization
 The code depends on python3.8.
 Run
 ```python